AndriesBenade/CMPG-323-Overview---31924220/README.md

 # Storage of Credentials and Sensitive Information
 Credentials and sensitive information would have to be stored securely in order to prevent the information from getting leaked or from falling into the wrong hands.

+# Project 1
+# -> About
+This project is about setting up an overview repository that contains information like deadlines, tasks and goals.
+# -> What I did
+In this project I started out by creating and setting up the overview repository (which is also this current repository).
+Next I created the project within the repository that contains deadlines, issues, etc. After creating the project, I populated it with relevant data and information.
+# -> How it went
+This project went fairly well and I had a clear understanding of exactly what to do.
+I did not really struggle with anything, but I did, however find the data capturing to be extremely tedious.